maitreyaranade/gitbook-pub-md/VerilogHDL/TasksFunctions.md

 endtask
 ```

----

 ### 3.4 Automatic (Re-entrant) Tasks

 * By default, tasks are **static**, meaning variables are shared across calls.
 * This can cause incorrect behavior if tasks are invoked concurrently.
+* Each call gets its own independent variable space.
+* Recommended when tasks may be called concurrently.

 To solve this, use `automatic`:

 ```verilog
 task automatic compute;
 ```

-### Key Insight

-* Each call gets its own independent variable space.
-* Recommended when tasks may be called concurrently.

 ---